Beh-naz/Text-Classification--BBC-News-Example/README.md

 The code is stored in "MyTextClassification.ipynb" file.

 ## Data:
-The dataset "BBCNewsDataset" is uploaded to this repository.
+The dataset "BBCNewsDataset.xlsx" is uploaded to this repository.

 ## Sections: